Countly/countly-sdk-documentation/documentation_structure.md

 * Parameter Tamper Protection
 * SSL Certificate Pinning
 * Using a Self-Signed Server Certificate
-* (Tamper protection tools)
+* (Tamper protection tools, if needed for the platform)

 ***

 **Other Features and Notes**

-* (Other features, configuration options)
 * SDK Config Parameters Explained (should explain all init time SDK parameters)
-* SDK Internal Limits
 * Setting Event Queue Threshold
 * Setting Maximum Request Queue Size
 * Checking If the SDK Has Been Initialized
+* SDK Internal Limits
 * Attribution
   * Direct Attribution
   * Indirect Attribution
+* Multi Instancing (if the SDK supports it)
 * Forcing HTTP POST
 * Custom HTTP Header Values
 * Custom Metrics
+* Interacting with the Internal Request Queue
+* Direct Request
+* Explicit Storage Mode
-* Log Listener
+* Server Configuration
+* A/B Testing Variant Information
+  * Fetching Test Variants
+  * Accessing Fetched Test Variants
+  * Enrolling For a Variant
+* Changing Server URL and App Key
 * Testing
+* (Other features, configuration options)

 ***

 **FAQ**
-* What Information is Collected by the SDK
-* Where Does the SDK Store the Data (where is it stored and what mechanism is it using)
+* Where Does the SDK Store the Data? (where is it stored and what mechanism is it using)
+* How can I tell what SDK version I am Using?

-* What Information Is Collected by the SDK (should mention every user and device related information that is collected by the SDK during its operation.
+* What Information Is Collected by the SDK? (should mention every user and device related information that is collected by the SDK during its operation.
 Data should be described at a high granularity so that it can be used for GDPR reports.)

+* (Other potential questions depending on the SDK)